Intelligent-Intern/context-machine/README.md

 - **Neo4j** – Graph database for knowledge representation
 - **Neo4j Service (Flask API)** – REST API for nodes, edges, and bulk operations
 - **Analyzer Service** – Multi-language source code analyzer with AST parsing and recursive tree analysis
+- **WebSocket Service** – Publishes real-time progress updates from the Analyzer for frontend dashboards

 All components run through Docker Compose and are automatically configured using setup scripts.